featured image

 Businesses should therefore expect VAT investigations to be more likely in the coming months and years.

-How far back can HMRC investigate VAT?
+How far back can HMRC investigations go?

 HMRC can only inspect records going back 4 years unless the inspection identifies fraudulent activity.
 If fraud is suspected, HMRC can inspect records going back 20 years.
 However, a VAT inspector may only want to look at one VAT return if the entitlement to a repayment of VAT is being verified.